Using a smart thermostat isn’t just wise for saving on heating costs. It can also alert you if there’s a problem with your furnace.

 If your air filter is too dirty, it will restrict airflow.
 Your furnace will then shut off early to prevent overheating.
 We recommend changing flat filters once a month, and pleated filters every three months.
 It’s simple to stay on top of replacing your filter by setting up a Filter Reminder on your thermostat.

 If you’ve replaced your filter after receiving a Furnace Heads Up alert, you can run a test to see if that fixes the problem.

-If you’re wondering how flame sensors could get dirty being bathed in fire continuously, a combination of moisture and chemicals in the air form a thin coating of carbon on the surface.
-Cleaning a dirty flame sensor will stop the short cycling problem.
-This job is best left to an Expert.
-That’s because an HVAC professional like Service Experts Heating & Air Conditioning will be able to clean it without damaging it or be able to tell you if it needs to be replaced.
+If you’re wondering how flame sensors could get dirty being bathed in fire constantly, a blend of moisture and chemicals in the air form a thin coating of carbon on the surface.
+Cleaning a dirty flame sensor will end the short cycling issue.
+This task is best left to an Expert.
+That’s due to the fact an HVAC professional like Service Experts Heating, Air Conditioning & Plumbing will be able to clean it without breaking it or be able to tell you if it needs to be replaced.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program Agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.